soarsmu/Curiosity_in_Adversarial_Policy/MuJoCo/README.md

 ```
 The scores [67, 33] indicates that player 1 and player 2 win 67 and 33 times in the 100 rounds.
 So, the winning rate of player 1 is 67%, and 33% for player 2.

 If readers perfer to train the adversial policies from scratch, please refer to the above section `Training Curiosity-Driven and Victim-Aware Adversarial Policies`.
-Regarding randomness, it is common for DRL, especially MuJoCo games, to establish randomness due to seed selections.
-Our baseline method also observes similar problems the same as prior works (https://github.com/psuwuxian/rl_adv_valuediff/issues/5 and https://github.com/HumanCompatibleAI/adversarial-policies/issues/26).
-Therefore, we use the same approach mentioned in their repository and rnn many random seeds and reported the results of the best five seeds.

 ## Visualizing the winning rate of the adversarial agents/retrained victim agents: